-The Freedom of Information Act (FOIA), found in Title 5, Section 552 of the United States Code, was enacted in 1966 and generally provides that any person has the right to request access to federal agency records.
+The Freedom of Information Act (FOIA), which can be found in section 552 of Title 5 of the United States Code, was enacted in 1966 and generally provides that any person has the right to request access to federal agency records.
 All agencies of the Executive Branch of the United States Government are required to disclose records upon receiving a written request for them, except for those records (or portions of them) that are protected from disclosure by the nine exemptions and three exclusions of the FOIA.
-This right of access is enforceable in court.
+This right of access is enforceable in court, and it is supported at the administrative agency level by the President's FOIA Memorandum (January 21, 2009) and the Attorney General's FOIA Memorandum (March 19, 2009).